GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Introduction

-Sara's goal is to analyze how the new banking product is performing, which requires querying a secure corporate data store.
-Since she is a product owner, not a database administrator, she wants to converse with her data in plain, natural English.
+Sara's goal is to analyze how the new banking product is performing, which requires querying a company data store.
+Since she is a product owner, not a database administrator, she wants to use natural language instead of SQL.

 Writing custom code to map user queries to database schemas can be incredibly tedious.
 Instead, we'll let our model generate the SQL queries and use a tool to access the underlying data source and run queries.

-We could build our own tool, but there's also a plethora of tools available built by others.
-This is where the *Model Context Protocol (MCP)* plays a role; it offers a standardized method for agents to comprehend and engage with the functionalities of external tools and services developed by others.
+We could build our own tool as we did in the previous challenge, but there's also a plethora of tools available built by others.
+This is where the *Model Context Protocol (MCP)* plays a role; it offers a standardized abstraction layer for tools so that any agent can use them.

-For this challenge we'll use the the Google-managed *BigQuery MCP Server* to acess the data source.
+For this challenge we'll use the the Google-managed *BigQuery MCP Server* to access the company data source with customer data.

 ### Description